Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

     debugger's compartment).

     The new breakpoint belongs to the [`Debugger`][debugger-object] instance to which this script belongs.
-Disabling the [`Debugger`][debugger-object] instance disables this breakpoint; and removing a global from the [`Debugger`][debugger-object] instance's set of debuggees clears all the breakpoints belonging to that [`Debugger`][debugger-object] instance in that global's scripts.
+Removing a global from the [`Debugger`][debugger-object] instance's set of debuggees clears all the breakpoints belonging to that [`Debugger`][debugger-object] instance in that global's scripts.